 But don't miss Red Fleet State Park 13 miles north of Vernal on Hwy.
 191 where you can walk an up-and-down, 1.5-mile trail to 200-million-year-old dinosaur tracks.
 Go early in the morning or later afternoon as the tracks are difficult to see when the sun is directly above you.
-There’s camping here, and the park rents kayaks, canoes and paddleboards to explore the Red Fleet Reservoir.
+There’s camping here, including a couple sites with teepees.
+The park rents kayaks, canoes and stand-up paddle boards, so you can cool down and explore the Red Fleet Reservoir.

 For more information

 Utah Field House of National History State Park Museum

 496 East Main St., Vernal UT, UT 84078